kartikayuni/errorist-bootstrap/kontent/manual/readme/index.md

 That being said, you can build a 'normal' multilingual, multi-authored responsive website with Errorist.

 Efficient multilingual content management is Errorist's top priority.
-Images, for instance are tightly coupled with their (multilingual) captions and authors using image bundles.
-Adding the main image to a page (all translations) is a matter of a single(!) edit.
+Images, for instance, are tightly coupled with their (multilingual) captions and authors using image bundles.
+Adding the main image to a page (that is, all translations) is a matter of a single(!) edit.

 Keeping code noise in Markdown to the minimum is another priority.
 This is achieved by using page bundles combined with certain file naming conventions.